jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 I would strongly suggest upgrading to the latest version of [WebdriverIO](https://github.com/webdriverio/webdriverio).
 New functionality will no longer be added to this repo, the only changes will be bugfixes.
 Cheers, thank you for your support!

 # wdio-v5-upgrade-helper-service
-This plugin will allow developers to upgrade to WebdriverIO versions 5 and 6 without having to change all of the renamed v4 commands in their codebase.
+This plugin will allow developers to upgrade to WebdriverIO versions 5, 6 or 7 without having to change all of the renamed v4 commands in their codebase.

-Note this plugin works best with WebdriverIO version ^5.7.*.
-Please upgrade to the latest version of [webdriverio](https://github.com/webdriverio/webdriverio) if you have not done so already.

 # Install via npm
 ```